RyanAlexanderGitHub/RyanAlexanderGitHub/README.md

 ### **Hello** 👋

-I'm Ryan, a sophomore studying computer science at *Western University*, Ontario!
+I'm Ryan, I'm in my 3rd year of studying computer science at *Western University*, Ontario!

 I'm enrolled in ***Honours Specialization in Computer Science, with a Minor in Game Development***.